From Candy to Coat: How Marshmallow Root Became the Throat's Softest Shield

 What the evidence says (and what it doesn't—yet)

 Put simply: marshmallow root's story is coherent more than conclusive.
 Regulators categorize it as a traditional herbal medicine for dry cough and mild GI discomfort; controlled clinical trials exist but are few.
 A 2023 review of marshmallow polysaccharides highlights promising antitussive, antioxidant, antibacterial, wound-healing and immune effects—largely preclinical—and calls for rigorous human studies to map dose, standardization, and indications.
-[1][11]
+[1][11] In fact, Europe's herbal committee reopened its monograph for periodic review in 2025—an open door for new data.
+That's how tradition evolves: not by folklore alone, but by inviting better experiments.
+[2]

-"Effective stimulators of cell physiology of epithelial cells..." —Deters et al., Journal of Ethnopharmacology.
+"Effective stimulators of cell physiology of epithelial cells.." —Deters et al., Journal of Ethnopharmacology.
 [5]

 "Very rapid onset of effects, in the majority of cases within 10 min." —Fink, Schmidt & Kraft (consumer surveys, n=822).
 [4]